How much do Car Keys cost? It used to be easy!

 Before you can get the key cut, or programmed, you will need a set of codes.

 The first code you need is one to cut the key.
 This is the Key Code, or Key Number.
-Each car key is a different shape to stop just anyone putting their key into your door.
-The reason it’s so important with cars is the person cutting your key, in the factory, will never see your car.
+Each car key is a different shape to stop just anyone putting their own key into your door.
+The reason key codes are so important is simply because the person cutting your key in the factory, will never see your car.
 They cut the key to a code, which tells them the shape of your car lock.
-It’s very clever really.
+It’s very simple but clever.

 Without the key number it can’t be cut in the factory.
-It can be copied from an existing key, or it can be cut at a car key specialist that has an expensive machine.
+However, it can be copied from an existing key.

 The second code is the security code.
 It’s also be called the Transponder or Immobiliser Code.
 It’s very important.

-Imagine trying to get money out of the cashpoint, without a Pin Number.
-You can’t because the pin number is there to protect you from fraud.
-The security code for your car is the same.
-It stops someone getting a key for your car and programming it to start the car, then stealing it.
+Imagine trying to get money out of the cash point, without a Pin Number.
+You can’t, because the pin number is there to protect you from fraud.
+The security code for your car works in the same way.
+It stops someone programming a key for your car, then stealing it.

 The codes range in price from £5-10 for Kia and Hyundai, up to £45 for Fiat.
 The most expensive codes we’ve heard of is £180 from the Iveco dealer!
 If you use an independent car key specialist, they sometimes can cut and programme a key without the need to for codes.